SalashnyiTaras/Payments_API/README.md

 # Payments_API
 API for making payments written on Flask.
+API can be accessed via: http://194.233.163.91/

 # Requirements
 To start working with the API, you need to install Python = 3.9. and the pip package manager.
 After that, you should install the modules required for the programm: